7inh/f_news/README.md

 19. **Footer-contact**

 - Create a footer-contact section that displays a contact form
-- It should have a name, email, and message field
+- It should have a name, email field
 - It should have icon for each field

 20. **Subscribe mail**